 That’s been a big issue, but that’s exactly what chip cards solved.

-Excluding the way we interact with a terminal, the chip cards act and look just like magstripe cards, but behind the scenes, it is much more intricate and protective.
+Excluding the way we interact with a terminal, chip cards act and look just like magstripe cards, but behind the scenes, they are much more intricate and protective.

 They’re sometimes referred to as EMV chip cards as well, with EMV denoting the developers of the chip: Europay, Mastercard, and Visa.